MajestysFiend/Connect/README.md

 As a user,
-I should be able to control the number of events I want to view So that I can have an easier time viewing events
+I should be able to control the number of events I want to view so that I can have an easier time viewing events

 As a user,
-I should be able to use the app when I have no internet connection So that I can view information I have already entered
+I should be able to use the app when I have no internet connection so that I can view information I have already entered

 As a user,
-I should be able to easily view upcoming events in each city So that I can quickly visualize the data that is shown
+I should be able to easily view upcoming events in each city so that I can quickly visualize the data that is shown

 ## Scenarios